-Children under age 6 must be accompanied by a supervising companion.
+A supervising companion must accompany children under age 6.
 This is the premier spot for kids to play at Aquatica.
-With a stunning playground that takes up nearly 15,000 square feet of park, there is something for everyone at this guest-favorite attraction.
+With a stunning playground that takes up nearly 15,000 square feet of park, this guest-favorite attraction has something for everyone.

 Guests under 48” strongly encouraged to wear life jacket.
 Aquatica’s fun twist on the classic lazy river, Loggerhead Lane will take you on a relaxing journey downstream before also taking you through a beautiful aquarium that showcases exotic tropical fish.

 Guests under 51” strongly encouraged to wear life jacket.
 This lazy river takes guests on a high-energy journey down a whitewater river.
 Hold on to your tube!
 You’re going to need it.